sbansal1999/sbansal1999.github.io/src/content/blog/second-week-of-coding-period.md

 better and I will try to do that in the coming weeks.

-Feel free to drop any suggestions either on my [Twitter](https://twitter.com/sbansal1999) or you can do it the school way by sending me an email at [sbansal1999@gmail.com](mailto:sbansal1999@gmail.com)
+Feel free to drop any suggestions either on my [Twitter](https://twitter.com/sbansal1999) or you can do it the old school way by sending me an mail at [sbansal1999@gmail.com](mailto:sbansal1999@gmail.com)